Hendrix-CS/csci285/labs/abm.md

 Create a new agent-based model to study the collective behavior of [termites](http://en.wikipedia.org/wiki/Termite).
 In particular, you will be modeling how termites organize to build large structures without a leader.
 There will be two types of agents in the world, `Termite` and `Environment`.

-{% include tip.html content="Look to the Forest Fire
-model for how to get started." %}
+{% include tip.html content="Look to the Forest Fire model for how to get started." %}

 ### Environment

 The `Environment` of the world will have two states, `DIRT` and `EMPTY`.
-Make the `DIRT` tate appear yellow, and the `EMPTY` state be black.
+Make the `DIRT` state appear yellow, and the `EMPTY` state be black.
 In this model, the `Environment` will not need to update its state, only hold information for the `Termite` class to manipulate.

 ### Termite

 We will use three states to model our `Termite` behavior, `FORAGE`, `LOOK`, and `DROP`.

 * When a `Termite` is in the `FORAGE` state, they wander randomly around the world.
-If they step on top of an `Environment` cell that contains `DIRT`, they pick it up by making their current cell `EMTPY`, and change their own state to `LOOK`.
+If they step on top of an `Environment` cell that contains `DIRT`, they pick it up by making their current cell `EMPTY`, and change their own state to `LOOK`.

 * In the `LOOK` state, the `Termite` is looking for another piece of `DIRT`.
 They will again wander around the world randomly until they are standing on a cell with `DIRT`.
 When this happens, they change their state to `DROP`.